Convex billiards on convex spheres: Introduction

 The classical results of dynamical billiards are closely related to geometrical optics, which has a much longer history.
 For example, the discovery of the integrability of elliptic billiards, according to Sarnak \cite{Sar}, goes back at least to Boscovich in 1757.
 Surprisingly, the billiard dynamics is also related to the spectra property of Laplace--Beltrami operator on manifolds with a boundary.
 More precisely, Weyl's law in spectral theory gives the first order asymptotic distribution of eigenvalues of the Laplace--Beltrami operator on a bounded domain.
 Weyl's conjecture on the second order asymptotic distribution was proved by Ivrii \cite{Ivr} for any compact manifold with boundary, under the assumption that the measure of periodic points of billiard dynamics on that manifold is zero.

 Current study of dynamical billiard systems mainly focuses on the Euclidean case.
 Birkhoff studied the dynamical billiards inside a convex domain on the plane.
 Birkhoff also conjectured that ellipses are the only integrable billiards.
 A weak version of this conjecture was proved by Bialy \cite{Bia93}.
 The dynamical billiards on a bounded domain with convex scatterers were introduced by Sinai in his study of Boltzmann Ergodic Hypothesis \cite{Sin70} on ideal gases.
 Sinai discovered the dispersing mechanism and proved that dispersing billiards are hyperbolic and ergodic.
-Since then, the mathematical study of chaotic billiards has developed at a remarkable speed, and the defocusing mechanism for chaos were discovered by Bunimovich \cite{Bu,Bu92}, Wojtkowski \cite{Woj}, Markarian \cite{Mar} and Donnay \cite{Don91}.
+Since then, the mathematical and physical study of chaotic billiards has developed at a remarkable speed (see \cite{CM}), particularly after the various defocusing mechanisms discovered by Bunimovich \cite{Bu,Bu92}, Wojtkowski \cite{Woj}, Markarian \cite{Mar} and Donnay \cite{Don91}.
 Very recently, the dynamics of some asymmetric lemon billiards are proved to be hyperbolic \cite{BZZ}, for which the separation condition in the defocusing mechanism was strongly violated.
 See \cite{Vet,KSS,GSG} for the study of chaotic billiards on general surfaces.
-The study of chaotic billiards also provides the key idea for the construction of hyperbolic geodesic flows on $S^2$, see \cite{Don89,BuGe}.
+The study of chaotic billiards also provides the key idea for the construction of hyperbolic geodesic flows on $S^2$, see \cite{Don88a,Don88b,BuGe}.

+Dynamical billiards on curved surfaces are related to the study of quantum magnetic confinement of non-planar 2D electron gases (2DEG) in semiconductors \cite{FLBP}, where the effect of varying the curvature of the surface corresponds to a change in the potential energy of the system.
+The dynamical billiards can be viewed as a mathematical model for this system, and may be used to investigate the electron transport properties of the semiconductors.
+As mentioned in \cite{GSG}, the advances in semiconductor fabrication techniques allow to manufacture solid state (mesoscopic) devices where electrons are confined to curved surfaces.